-Connecting Care - Person-centred care in Wakefield District
+Connecting Care is a programme of person centred care in the Wakefield District

 “Local leaders in the NHS, local authority and the voluntary sector have signed up to a vision: For citizens of Wakefield District to live longer, healthier lives and to be supported by people with the right skills, in the right place.